 - Add 1 tablespoon of plain pumpkin (without the skin or seeds) to your dog’s food.

-- If your canine takes it well, add 2 tablespoon of plain pumpkin to their food.
+- If your canine takes it well, add 2 tablespoons of plain pumpkin to their food.

 6. Tasty wet food